 Setting temporary environment variable using terminal

-The above example sets the variable $JAVA_HOME to the specified value.
-However, if your requirement is to append a value to an existing environment variable, then assign the value as
+to the specified value.
+However, if your requirement is to append a

 Setting permanent environment variable using terminal